 There is currently capacity for both waste water treatment and water supply, but contributions may be required for connections.
 A Drainage Impact Assessment should be submitted with the detailed planning application.
-A Flood Risk Assessment is unlikely to be necessary.
+A Flood Risk Assessment is also required to assess the risk from the North Burn.